Viscaweb/EasyBackups/README.md

 * Exporting MySQL: hiding the message 'Warning: Using a password on the command line interface can be insecure.'
 * Write meta-data about the backups (in order to retrieve them easily later)
 * Delete old backups automatically
+* Provide an API to ensure the backups exists and is valid